Description:

 Example:

-• Drag a “simpleExpression” step from the toolbox
+- Drag a “updateVariables, simpleExpression” steps from the toolbox

-• Connect the dots between the start and “RESTCall” step
+- Connect the dots between the Start and other steps as above

-• Click the "simpleExpression" step to configure its "Settings" properties.
+- Click the "simpleExpression" step to configure its "Required" properties.
 Provide a name to the step.
 Provide the variable/global reference to the source value.
 Provide the variable/global reference to the target value.
 Provide the variable/global reference to store the result.
+Click the Save button.